AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

-* A matching 'Exempt_Off' annotation pragma for an 'Exempt_On' pragma that defines a parametric exemption section is the pragma that contains exactly the same set of rule parameters for the same rule.
+* A matching 'Exempt_Off' annotation pragma for an 'Exempt_On' pragma that defines a parametric exemption section is the pragma that contains exactly the same set of rule parameters for the same exempted name.

 * Parametric exemption sections for the same rule with different parameters can intersect or overlap in case if the parameter sets for such sections